fbngrmr/shelving-mock-event/README.md

 target = new EventTarget(parent?: EventTarget, handlers?: [string])
 ```

-An object which can have events dispatched on it using `target.dispatchEvent(event)`.
+An object which can have events dispatched on it.
 Conforms to the [EventTarget](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget) interface.

 - `parent` (EventTarget)
 	The parent element for this element that events will bubble up to (if specified)

 - `handlers` (array of strings)
-	Allow event handlers on this EventTarget (e.g. `el.onclick = function(){}`).
+	Allow event handlers on this target.
 Handlers that are not explicitly named in the constructor will not be called when an event is dispatched.
-Handlers can only be functions.
+Handlers must be functions.

 #### Properties

 - `target.onclick` (function)
-	Set this property to a `function` and that function will be called when an event is dispatched with e.g. `target.dispatchEvent(new Event('click'))`.
-Any event can have a handler, but they must be explicitly specified in the constructor.
-If handler is not `function` or `undefined` then `TypeError` will be thrown.
+	Set this property to a function to be called when an event is dispatched.
+Handler names must be explicitly specified in the constructor.
+If handler is not a function then `TypeError` will be thrown.

 #### Methods